Is It Safe To Eat Oysters During Pregnancy?

 2. What are the alternatives to oysters in pregnancy?

-Alternatives to oysters include other seafood items, such as shrimps and fish.
+Alternatives to oysters include other seafood items, such as shrimp and fish.
+So, if you are craving seafood, eating shrimp during pregnancy might not be a bad idea.
 If you are a vegetarian or vegan, you may consider protein- and micronutrient-rich food items such as nuts and seeds.

 3. Are oysters considered a pregnancy “superfood”?